Why study in Belgium?

 Flemish, French and German Languages

-Where to study in Belgium
+Where can you study in Belgium?

 Belgium has a complex education system due to the mixture of influences in its society.
 The country has three separate communities stemming from three languages: Flemish, French and German.
 Each community has its own government, parliament and education system.
 You should decide which community and type of education best fits you for study in Belgium.